 - 6. Students are expected to be on their good behavior while representing the school on the senior trip.
 Any student breaking the rules of conduct will be immediately sent home at the parent's expense. - 7.
-The senior class shall be responsible for earning enough extra money to pay expenses for two (2) sponsors to attend the trip.
-Expenses for the sponsor's spouse to travel will not be the responsibility of the class. - 8.
 All money raised is earmarked for a school function.
-No refunds will be given to students who have helped earn the money and then decide not to take the trip. - 9.
+No refunds will be given to students who have helped earn the money and then decide not to take the trip. - 8.
 Enough money will be left in the Senior Account to pay for any outstanding bills received after graduation.
 The graduates may designate a use for any money left over to purchase something needed for the school.
 All excess funds become the property of USD 225, Fowler.